Eclypses/eclypses-aws-mte-relay-client-ios/README.md

 let headersToEncrypt = ["Content-Type", "Auth", "<any_other_header_name>"] // Any headers you want to conceal relay.streamResponseDelegate = self
 await relay.download(request: request, downloadUrl: downloadUrl, headersToEncrypt: headersToEncrypt)
-// Your success boolean, response String and any errors will be returned asynchronously via the StreamResponseDelegate
+// Your URLResponse and any errors, along with Data indicating where the download is stored will be returned asynchronously via the StreamResponseDelegate
 ```
 <br><br>